Closer to Grey: Background

 The title track, "Closer to Grey", was released in 2014 through Johnny Jewel's SoundCloud.
 The first track, "The Sound of Silence", is a cover of the Simon & Garfunkel song.
 The tenth track, "On the Wall", is a cover of The Jesus and Mary Chain song.
 The cover of the record represents Closer to Grey as the seventh Chromatics album, turning Dear Tommy (the would-be sixth unreleased album) into a "lost" record.

 Track listing

+All tracks written by Adam Miller and Johnny Jewel, except noted.